WRITTEN BY: BRUCE LOVELACE

 A. FLASH LIGHTING.
 The brief, but very bright light of using a Speedlight or flashgun will freeze any motion from blur AND give you maximum brightness for using a small lens aperture for good depth of field.

 B. CONTINUOUS LIGHTING.
 Use a utility light or flood light at a close distance.
-You can also use a LED light panel and a high ISO setting on your camera.
+You can also use a LED light panel and a high ISO setting on your camera, but the light will have to be very bright.

 I am a lighting geek when it comes to portraits and outdoor macro shots and just about always use soft diffused light for my macro images of nature.